 In a culture that abounds with famous place names such as "Santa Lucia" and "Vesuvius," "Piedigrotta" still stands out as one of the best-known names among Neapolitans, themselves.
 The name, itself, means "at the foot of the grotto," referring to the nearby Roman tunnel that leads beneath the hill in back of the church of Santa Maria di Piedigrotta; that grotto connects the section of Naples known as Mergellina at the west end of the bay with Fuorigrotta—"beyond the grotto," today a thriving and large suburb of Naples.
 The old Roman tunnel was bypassed many decades ago by a modern traffic tunnel on the right of the church.

-the 1600s under the Spanish (who
+the 1600s under the Spanish (who built the road leading

-expanded the city to the west) and
+to the church as they expanded the city to the west) and

 fashion or other, there is still a celebration today.